 It would be difficult to find all the info we have gathered from all ability levels, in any other single spot.

 Or first trip was kind of a disorganized experience.
 As we backpacked out and decided one trip wasn’t enough, we also realized many other travelers might not have a second chance.
 Or first trip, while amazing….was more like a recon mission. lots of precious time was wasted.
 Any more this is a relatively expensive trip, for the time frame involved.
 Many visitors need to be armed with more knowledge to truly have an enjoyable once in a lifetime experience.

 After all, since this is one of North America’s most desired backpacking destinations.
 The prices no longer inexpensive.
 You want to get your first trip right.
 You may never get another opportunity.
 This trip takes lots of planning.
 Especially securing a reservation that allows you to even enter the area.
-Parts of that reservation process are difficult to say the least.
+Parts of that reservation process are difficult & frustrating to say the least.
 In fact, securing your reservation will be the most difficult hurdle of the entire trip.

 We also wish to thank the continuous support we receive from the backpacking community out there.
 The locals that help us and put up with us.
 The writers & photographers.
 Those that back us monetarily and with donated labor.
 All of this allows us to provide free content for those searching for information.

 All funds, labor, web design and maintenance, articles, information, photos and videos found on this site are donated.
 Allowing us to share.
 We encourage those with the ability to donate a buck or two, those that can write, or provide stunning photos and videos.
 To keep this type of help and media flowing to us.
 We wouldn’t exist without your donations and help.
 Thank You so very much!